Gaia EDR3 view on Galactic globular clusters: Error analysis

 Figure~\ref{fig:error_scaling} shows the error inflation factor $\eta$ estimated in several magnitude bins from a dozen clusters, as a function of source density.
 Despite some scatter, the overall trends are consistent between all clusters, and indicate that the formal uncertainties should be scaled by $\eta\simeq 1.1-1.15$ in regions with high source density, but $\eta\simeq 1$ in lower-density regions.
-For brighter stars, $\eta$ is somewhat higher, but one can compensate for this by an additive systematic error $\epsilon_\mathrm{\varpi,sys}\simeq 0.01$~mas.
-These values are comparable with those reported by \citet[their figures 19, 21]{Fabricius2020}, although they did not study the variation with source density and did not apply all quality criteria that we used here, thus their $\eta$ are somewhat higher on average. \citet{ElBadry2021} find a similarly mild ($\lesssim 1.2$) error inflation factor from analysis of parallaxes of wide binaries (after applying some quality cuts similar to ours).
+For brighter stars, $\eta$ is somewhat higher, but one can compensate for this by an additive systematic error $\epsilon_\mathrm{\varpi,sys}\simeq 0-0.02$~mas depending on the cluster (the additive errors for individual clusters are shown on Figure~\ref{fig:plx_mag_trends}).
+These values are comparable with those reported by \citet[their figures 19, 21]{Fabricius2021}, although they did not study the variation with source density and did not apply all quality criteria that we used here, thus their $\eta$ are somewhat higher on average. \citet{ElBadry2021} and \citet{Zinn2021} find a similarly mild ($\lesssim 1.2$) error inflation factor from analysis of parallaxes of wide binaries and astroseismically calibrated stars, respectively (after applying some quality cuts similar to ours).
 We also examined the performance of the composite quality filter (``astrometric fidelity``) suggested by \citet{Rybizki2021}, but found that it fails to remove many astrometrically unreliable sources in dense central regions, producing much broader distributions of normalized parallax deviations with $\eta \sim 1.5-2$.

 The right panel of Figure~\ref{fig:error_scaling} shows that the scaling factor $\eta$ is slightly higher for 6p sources that pass all other quality filters.
 We may approximately describe its dependence on source density $\Sigma$ as $\eta = (1 + \Sigma/\Sigma_0)^\zeta$; the values of $\Sigma_0$, $\zeta$ and $\epsilon_\mathrm{sys}$ for various subsets are reported in Table~\ref{tab:error_scaling}.